SpikingNeuron/Python-Cython-Numba-CUDA/README.md

 ## Benchmark results
 Below are the results (Smaller the better as time taken is the y axis)

-The code was run for 100 iterations you cn adjust it with `_ITER_NUM` variable.
+The code was run for 100 iterations you can adjust it with `_ITER_NUM` variable.

 + **Rotate with no interpolation**